 Step 1: Keyword Research

+This is the start of all lead generation strategies.
 Learn what terms people are using to search for your products and services on the Internet.
 Your location will matter since people will often include information for a local search.
 Also, bear in mind that as a professional in the industry, your target audience may not use the same search terms you would.
 This is a good time to start work with a professional in the digital marketing realm.

 Step 2: Create Well-optimized Web Content and Original Pages